Here’s a summary of the key points from the article “Effective Investigations Explained: The Art of Inquiry”:

 2. Witness Interviews: Interview potential witnesses, including bystanders who may have observed the alleged incidents.
 Ensure confidentiality and respect for privacy.

-3. Examining Physical Evidence: Analyze physical evidence like recordings, screenshots, or other tangible materials that can support or contradict claims.
+3. Examining Physical Evidence: Analyze physical evidence, such as recordings, screenshots, or other tangible materials, that can support or contradict claims.

 4. Confidentiality and Security: Treat all sensitive information with utmost confidentiality and ensure secure storage to prevent leaks or tampering.